spencernemy/quine-mccluskey-c/README.md

 # 🔢 Quine–McCluskey Boolean Minimizer (C CLI)

+An exact Boolean minimization tool implemented from scratch in C, demonstrating bit-level computation and multi-stage algorithm design.

 A C-based command-line project that simplifies Boolean expressions using the **Quine–McCluskey algorithm**, an exact method for Boolean minimization.
 The program takes a set of minterms and outputs a minimized Boolean expression using bit-level operations and structured algorithmic steps.